Ä¢¹½ÊÓÆµÍø

 • If the awardee is not known until the event, a club officer must coordinate with Student Engagement to collect the awardee information and securely deliver it to Student Engagement.

-• List of people who will be receiving food that is requested.
+• Events that are not open or require pre-registration must have a list of people who will be receiving food that is requested.

 • If the food recipients are undetermined, a sign-in list must be turned in to clubs@cwi.edu following the event.

 Once all the necessary information is provided, Student Engagement will request signatures from the required administrators.
-The current requirements for review and signature collection are estimated to be 12 business days.
+The current requirements for review and signature collection are estimated to be between 7 and 15 business days depending on the total cost and risk level of the event.
 Once signatures are collected and the event has been pre-approved, Student Engagement can then coordinate with the club to make purchases and submit contracts.
 The timeline will vary based on the purchasing needs.

 No Cost, On-Campus, Low-Risk Events

-For events that can occur with no cost, on campus, and are considered low-risk, the event request should be submitted at least 5 business days in advance.
+For events that can occur with no cost, on campus, and are considered low-risk, the event request should be submitted at least three (3) business days in advance.

 • Marketing materials will not be approved nor will the event be shared publicly on the CWI events calendar unless the event has been approved.
-Therefore, it is recommended you turn in the event request prior to the 5 business day requirement.
+Therefore, it is recommended you turn in the event request prior to the three (3) business day requirement.

 Events Requiring Online Purchases